autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/CompletionSettings.md

+# org.das2.jythoncompletion.ui.CompletionSettings

-# org.das2.jythoncompletion.ui.CompletionSettingsMaintenance of the editor settings related to the code completion.
+Maintenance of the editor settings related to the code completion.

 ***
 <a name="INSTANCE"></a>
 # INSTANCE